SECTION 8 - INFORMATION FOR LANDLORDS

 FALSE - In Franklin County only 23% of our clients are minorities.
 The remaining 77% are non-minority families.

 If a landlord rents to one voucher holder they are obligated to rent to all voucher holders

 FALSE - Landlords are not obligated to rent to more than one voucher holder.
 We encourage landlords to screen our tenants in the same way that they screen other tenants.
 If they fail your screening, you can refuse to rent to them.

 Section 8 tenants destroy property and don't pay their rent

 FALSE - This can be the case with a small percentage of families, just as it can be the case with non-Section 8 families.
 The majority of our clients are good tenants.
 If they fail to pay rent or damage property, they risk losing their rental assistance.

 The Housing Authority tells landlords what they can/can't do with their property

-FALSE - As long as the unit passes the Housing Quality Standards inspection, the landlord can do whatever they want with the property.
+FALSE - As long as the unit passes the Housing Quality Standards inspection, the Housing Authority will follow the rules and guidelines set forth in the lease.